Incorporation tax benefits for your small business

 Tax advantages of incorporating yourself

 Now let’s walk through the basics of the incorporation of a company.
 Even the smallest of businesses could see tax benefits by incorporating their business.
-It’s important to note that there are legal implications to incorporation, but we’ll focus on the tax aspects as that is our area of expertise.
+It’s important to note that there are legal implications to incorporation, but here we are focusing on the tax aspects.

 Below are some of the tax advantages of incorporating.

 Prefer getting one-on-one help?
 Block Advisors’ certified small business tax pros can walk you through the tax considerations of incorporation and our business formation tool can help you start your own registration.

 1 – You could benefit tax-wise